FusionAuth/fusionauth-site/site/_posts/2022-07-25-see-you-at-that-conference.md

 Find us in a couple of places:

 * We have a booth in the sponsor hallway.
 We should be easy to find since this isn't a re:Invent size conference.
 Come say hi for a demo, to chat about the intricacies of the Authorization Code grant, or to sign up to win a Lego set or an Oculus Quest.
-* As mentioned abovem FusionAuth team member Matt Hathcock, is talking on Thursday about how to protect your API with OAuth.
+* As mentioned above, FusionAuth team member Matt Hathcock is talking on Thursday about how to protect your API using tokens and the OAuth2 standard.
 * We'll be out and about as well.
 Send us a note via our [contact form](/contact) or tweet/DM [our corporate account](https://twitter.com/fusionauth).

 Happy THAT Conference!
 Hope to see you there.